-Throughout Years 10 and 11 you will receive advice and guidance about careers options for courses at the MCA Sixth Form and other local colleges to help you achieve success during the next four years.
+Throughout Years 10 and 11 you will receive advice and guidance about a wide range of career paths and the suitable post-16 courses on offer at the MCA Sixth Form and other local colleges.
 Consider post-16 courses when choosing options at KS4 and discuss any queries with members of staff.
-For more information on MCA6 please contact Mrs Reay, Sixth Form Administrator.
+For more information on MCA6 please contact Ms Coxall, Director of Sixth Form.

-MCA has strong links with local industries, businesses, colleges and universities and we use these links to enrich the curriculum, providing work placements and enterprise events for all students where appropriate.
+MCA has strong links with local industry, businesses, colleges and universities and we use these links to enrich the curriculum, providing work placements and enterprise events for all students where appropriate.